59 Low Growing Perennial Plants For Garden Edges and Borders

 These herbaceous perennials open in mid-summer to display bright yellow centers and blue petals.

-The Eastern Pasque Flower is the provincial flower of Manitoba, Canada, and for a good reason—its large buttercup-like flowers draw heads with their light purple to blue hue and a deep yellow center.
+The Eastern pasque flower is the provincial flower of Manitoba, Canada, and for a good reason—its large buttercup-like flowers draw heads with their light purple to blue hue and a deep yellow center.

 European Wild Ginger